MatteoZambra/mz-mm/_pages/cv.md

 </table>

 ##### Responsabilities
-- Development and testing on a biologically sound deep learning algorithm
+- Development and testing of a biologically sound deep learning algorithm
 - Comparison of the learned sense of numerosity in both our model and human learners
 - Results documentation and dissemination